1. Oh Ida, how red your blood.

 5. One hundred drops of pure good.

-Each druplet of the berry contains 100 little fruits, each surrounded by pulp and bearing a tiny seed.
-One cup of the fruit can supply you with 32 mg of vitamin C; 41 per cent of our daily requirements for manganese; and good quantities of vitamins B1, B2 and B3.
+Each druplet of the “berry” (it’s actually not a berry but an aggregate fruit) contains about 100 little fruits, each surrounded by pulp and bearing a tiny seed.
+One cup of the fruit can supply you with 32 mg of vitamin C; 41 percent of our daily requirements for manganese; and good quantities of vitamins B1, B2 and B3.
 The fruit also contain folic acid, magnesium, copper and iron.
-Raspberries contain more fibre than any other whole food, being 20 per cent fibre by weight.
+Raspberries contain more fibre than any other whole food, being 20 percent fibre by weight.

 6. Can raspberry control obesity?

 The inimitable Dr. Oz has been touting raspberry as a diet aid.
-Apparently the fruit contains raspberry ketone.
-(You may recall the high protein diets of the eighties and nineties that raised ketone levels to help break down fat.)
+Apparently, the fruit contains raspberry ketone.
+(You may recall the high protein diets of the 80s and 90s that raised ketone levels to help break down fat.)
 The problem is that the ketone is found in very small quantities (one to four mg per kg of raspberries).
-If the dose is 100 mg a day, you would need to eat about 90 pounds of the fruit to achieve that effect.
+If the dose is 100 mg a day, you would need to eat about 25 kilos of the fruit to achieve that effect.
 While a synthetic product is now made, it may be better to stick to reduced calorie intake to lose weight.
 Raspberries have only 63 calories per cup!

 7. More on raspberry ketone.

-In fact, the ketone is a very valuable product used in cosmetics and perfume and as a food additive to impart a fruity flavour.
+In fact, raspberry ketone is a very valuable product used in cosmetics and perfume and as a food additive to impart a fruity flavour.
 Natural raspberry ketone can cost as much as $20,000 per kg.
-The synthetic stuff, on the other hand, sells for a few dollars a pound.
+The synthetic stuff, on the other hand, sells for a few dollars per kilo.

 8. Blowing a raspberry.